htdebeer/pandocomatic/documentation/pandocomatic_templates.md

 - `postprocessors'
 - `cleanup`

-Before discussing these sections in detail, the way pandocomatic resolves paths used in these sections is described first.
+Before discussing these properties in detail, the way pandocomatic resolves paths used in these sections is described first.
+For paths can be used in most of these properties.

 #### Specifying paths {#specifying-paths}

-Because templates can be used in any document, specifying paths to assets to use in the conversion process is not straightforward.
-Using global paths only could work, but has the disadvantage that the templates are no longer shareable with others.
-Using local paths works only if the assets and the document to convert are located in the same directory.
+Because templates can be used in any document, specifying paths pointing to assets to use in the conversion process is not straightforward.
+Using global paths works, but has the disadvantage that the templates are no longer shareable with others.
+Using local paths works if the assets and the document to convert are located in the same directory, but that does not hold for more general *external pandocomatic templates*.
 As a third alternative, pandocomatic also supports paths that are relative to the *pandocomatic data directory*.

 You can specify these types of paths as follows:

-1. All **local** paths start with a `./`.
+1. All *local* paths start with a `./`.
 These paths are local to the document being converted.
 When converting a directory tree, the current directory is being prepended to the path minus the `./`.
-2. **global** paths start with a `/`.
+2. *Global* paths start with a `/`.
 These paths are resolved as is.
-3. paths **relative** to the *pandocomatic data directory* do not start with a `./` nor a `/`.
+3. Paths *relative* to the *pandocomatic data directory* do not start with a `./` nor a `/`.
 These paths are resolved by prepending the path to the *pandocomatic data directory*.
+These come in handy for defining general usable *external pandocomatic templates*.

-#### Template sections
+#### Template properties

 ##### `extends`